 However, don’t make your routine too complex.
-If you just exercise for health and weight loss, you can keep it simple and follow the example protocols listed above.
+If you exercise only for health and weight loss, you can keep it simple and follow the example protocols listed above.

-Bottom Line: Base your high-calorie days and refeeds around intense training blocks or sessions, but tailor your low-calorie periods around training that’s less intense or less of a priority.
+Base your high calorie days and refeeds around intense training blocks or sessions, and tailor your low calorie periods around training that’s less intense or less of a priority.

-Calorie cycling or shifting is a new technique that may improve dieting success.
+Calorie cycling or shifting is a technique that may improve dieting success.

-It seems to play an important role in protecting your metabolism and hormones, which can often plummet during typical low-calorie diets.
+It may play an important role in protecting your metabolism and hormones, which can often plummet during typical low calorie diets.

 Yet despite its benefits, it’s not a magical way to lose weight.

-You still need to focus on the basics, such as achieving a long-term calorie deficit, eating healthy, exercising and getting enough protein.
+You still need to focus on the basics, such as achieving a long-term calorie deficit, eating nutritious foods, exercising and getting enough protein.

-Once these are in place, calorie cycling can certainly help improve long-term success.
+Once these habits are in place, calorie cycling can certainly help improve long-term success.